jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 - **Total Number of Orders**: It was calculated by counting the unique order IDs for orders placed in 2021 and 2022 through Olist.
 - **Top-performing Product Categories**: It helps identify the product categories that generated the highest sales amount in Olist.
 To calculate it we summed the price of all orders and categorized it by product category to display the top 10 with the highest sales amount.
 - **Underperforming Product Categories**: It helps identify the product categories with the lowest sales amount on the Olist store.
 To calculate it we computed the total number of orders and categorized it by product category to display the top 10 with the lowest sales amount.
 - **Average Order Value**: It measures the average value of orders placed by customers.
 We computed it by dividing the total sum of order prices and the total number of orders.
-It is important to mention that each order can include several products, therefore the total price of all products for an order was considered for the calculation without including the freight value, which is directly paid by the customer.
+It is important to mention that each order could include several products, therefore the total price of all products for an order was considered for the calculation without including the freight value, which was directly paid by the customer.
 - **Total number of Sellers**: It was calculated by adding the number of sellers available in Olist.
 This KPI can provide new sellers with the number of existing competitors in Olist.
 In addition, new sellers can relate the results of a product category to a defined number of existing sellers.
 - **Average Customer Satisfaction Score**: We aggregated and averaged the review score.
 This KPI can provide insights into the satisfaction level per product category, delivery status, and delivery duration.
 - **Average Delivery Duration**: It measures the time it takes a seller to fulfill an order by delivering the purchased product to the customer.
 It was calculated by averaging the difference between the date all purchases were approved and the date they were delivered to the customer’s location.